Xochi Art Gallery: World-Class Contemporary Art in the Breathtaking Heart of Serra da Estrela, Portugal

 Works from 1997 – 2000

 In 1997, Remaut relocated to Billericay, England, entering a period of heightened international engagement.
 He became active in the London art scene while exhibiting across the UK and Europe, including Amsterdam and Quimper, and participated in interdisciplinary events such as the Norwich Film & Multimedia Festival.
-During this time, he experimented with new materials and techniques, expanding his palette and demonstrating an ever-growing mastery of paint and surface, while continuing the conceptual rigor that defines his work.

 Form of Figuration